cuteday/KiRaRay/README.md

 #### Build

 This project uses cmake to build, no additional setting is needed.
-For testing, HDR environment images can be downloaded at [sIBL Archive](http://www.hdrlabs.com/sibl/archive.html).

 ### Common Issues

 #### Choosing generator for Visual Studio

 Ninja is recommended as generator when build with Visual Studio, otherwise some strange CUDA errors may be observed at runtime.

+#### Test scenes and assets

+For testing, HDR environment images can be downloaded at [sIBL Archive](http://www.hdrlabs.com/sibl/archive.html), OBJ scenes can be obtained at [McGuire's Archive](https://casual-effects.com/data/).

 ### Epilogue